 Making country style ribs in an air fryer could not be easier!!!
 Sprinkle your favorite pork rub seasoning on them and pop them in.
-20 minutes later you have delicious tender pork goodness!
+20 minutes of cooking time later you have delicious tender ribs the easy way!

 I have always loved Country Style Ribs – it was a staple growing up.
 We made them at least every couple of weeks.
-They’re so easy to make and you really can’t screw them up – which is what you need when you’re 12 years old making dinner for your Dad.
+This is such an easy recipe to make and you really can’t screw them up – which is what you need when you’re 12 years old making dinner for your Dad.
+But now with the advent of the air fryer – it’s one of my new favorite ways to make country style ribs!Jump to Recipe

 How to Cook Country Style Ribs in an Air Fryer?